Right Bank Restaurants

 they have great apéritifs and deserts.
 That means you start well and

 finish great.
+The diverse menu offers choices for most palates, including vegetarian.
 Check the place out.
-And it also turns out that the
+It also turns out that the

 marais is a good place to walk around in, too, and on the Neat